table 1.-1 Worksheet for Foreclosures, Repossessions, Short Sales, and Abandonments

 Part 1.
-Figure your ordinary income from the cancellation of debt upon foreclosure or repossession.
-Complete this part 1 only if you were personally liable for the debt.
-Otherwise. go to Part 2.
+Complete Part 1 only if you were personally liable for the debt (even if none of the debt was canceled).
+Otherwise, go to Part 2.

-Note: If you were not personally liable for the loan or the loan was a non-recourse loan, you do not have ordinary income from the cancellation of debt.
+Note: If you were not personally liable for the loan or the loan was a non-recourse loan, you do not have ordinary income from the cancelations of debt.

 |